internetofwater/pids.geoconnex.us/docs/contributor/yourls-action/README.md

 Note: You will need to provide the MySQL password set above.

-The table should appear as follows:
+The table should appear as follows, with a timestamp of when the row was last updated:

 | keyword                                      | url                                               | title                      | timestamp           | ip      | clicks |
 |----------------------------------------------|---------------------------------------------------|----------------------------|---------------------|---------|--------|